Vanessa Ferrari: 2013–2015

 Ferrari began 2014 competing at the first Italian Serie A where she helped Brixia win the team gold.
 In March she competed at the American Cup where she finished in fifth place.
 In April she competed at the Tokyo World Cup where she finished in first place.
 At the European Championships in May, Ferrari won the gold medal on floor exercise.
 At the 2014 World Championships in Nanning, China, Ferrari helped Italy finish fifth in the team final.
 Individually, Ferrari finished sixth in the all-around and fifth on floor exercise.
-After World Championships, Ferrari continued competing at the World Cup circuit.
+After the World Championships, Ferrari continued competing at the World Cup circuit.
 She next competed at the Stuttgart World Cup where she finished fourth despite having the flu.
-She finished the year off at the Glasgow World Cup where she finished sixth.
+She finished the year off at the Glasgow World Cup, where she finished sixth.

-In 2015 Ferrari competed at the first two Italian Serie A competitions.
-In March she competed at the 2015 AT&T American Cup where she finished sixth.
-In April she competed at the 2015 European Championships where she qualified to the all-around final in tenth place.
-However, she opted to withdraw from the final and allow teammate Martina Rizzelli to compete, due to the fact she was still overcoming mononucleosis.
-In October Ferrari competed at the Novara Cup where Italy finished second in the team final and Ferrari finished eleventh in the all-around.
+In 2015, Ferrari competed in the first two Italian Serie A competitions.
+In March, she competed at the 2015 AT&T American Cup where she finished sixth.
+In April, she competed at the 2015 European Championships where she qualified to the all-around final in tenth place.
+However, she opted to withdraw from the final and allow teammate Martina Rizzelli to compete, due to the fact that she was still overcoming mononucleosis.
+In October, Ferrari competed at the Novara Cup, where Italy finished second in the team final, and Ferrari finished eleventh in the all-around.
 Later that month Ferrari competed at the 2015 World Championships.
-She helped Italy qualify to the team finals and individually she qualified to the all-around final but withdrew, which allowed teammate Tea Ugrin to compete.
+She helped Italy qualify to the team finals, and individually she qualified to the all-around final but withdrew, which allowed teammate Tea Ugrin to compete.